ansible-collections/community.routeros/docs/docsite/rst/api-guide.rst

 How to connect to RouterOS devices with the RouterOS API
 ========================================================

 You can use the :ref:`community.routeros.api module <ansible_collections.community.routeros.api_module>` to connect to a RouterOS device with the RouterOS API.
+The :ref:`community.routeros.api_facts module <ansible_collections.community.routeros.api_facts_module>` allows to retrieve Ansible facts using the RouterOS API.

 No special setup is needed; the module needs to be run on a host that can connect to the device's API.
 The most common case is that the module is run on ``localhost``, either by using ``hosts: localhost`` in the playbook, or by using ``delegate_to: localhost`` for the task.
 The following example shows how to run the equivalent of ``/ip address print``: